Geological structure of Great Britain: Post-Variscan crustal extension

 An east-west extensional regime affecting the crust of England led to the formation of a series of structural basins developing through England between the English Channel and the Irish Sea during Permian and Triassic times.
 The Worcester Basin links to the Stafford Basin which in turn links to the Cheshire Basin and thence to the East Irish Sea Basin.
 The Needwood and Knowle basins are two smaller basins in the North Midlands associated with this rift complex.

-The Alpine Orogeny
+Alpine orogeny

-The Alpine Orogeny began 200 million years ago and continues to the present day.
+The Alpine orogeny began 200 million years ago and continues to the present day.
 It comprises a series of collisions involving various micro-continents between northern Europe and Africa.
 Its effects are most evident in the Alps, Pyrenees, Carpathians and other mountain ranges of southern Europe, but the northernmost 'ripples' of this event have affected the structure of southern England.